You can view the full text of the online German Degree Requirements (PDF)

 Plan I requires completion of 30 units of work at the upper division and graduate levels and submission of a substantial thesis (60 – 80 pp).
 At least 12 of the 30 units required must be graduate work in the major subject.
 There is no comprehensive exam.
 Plan I Checklist is available here.

 Plan II requires completion of 36 units of upper division and graduate courses and satisfactory performance on a comprehensive final examination.
 At least 18 of the 36 units required must be graduate courses in the major subject.
-No more than 9 units of research (299 courses or equivalent) may be used in satisfying the 18-unit graduate course requirement.
+No more than nine units of research (299 courses or equivalent) may be used in satisfying the 18-unit graduate course requirement.
 Plan II Checklist is available here.

 Students select at time of application the option to which they would like to be admitted.